 Why it Matters

 Finding a work-life balance is hard for everyone, and in fact, for many people, it’s not even a choice.
 We can sometimes be in a financial or personal situation where changing jobs is an impossibility, or we may really enjoy our work, even love it, but it encroaches on our lives a little too much.

-The Kelley School of Business from Indiana University recently found that employees working in high-stress jobs with little to no control are more likely to die earlier than employees with more balance and power in their work.
+The Kelley School of Business from Indiana University recently found that employees working in high-stress jobs with little to no control are more likely to die earlier than employees with more balance and power in their work and better stress management.

 To achieve a happy balance, there’s no need to draw a definitive line between your personal life and your work.
 A proper work-life balance isn’t about constructing an impassable wall between your professional and own lives, but about finding ways to integrate and connect the two.